 Things have changed since Tamika was a child.
 Back then, she says making healthy choices wasn’t a priority.
 “Granny didn’t allow us in the kitchen,” she remembers.
 “This generation is much wiser, though.”
 Her daughter Tanaya is a great example.
-Since graduating from Get Up & Go, she has encouraged her entire family to rethink their eating and exercise habits.
+Since graduating from Get Up & Go, by Children’s Health℠ supported by Kohl’s Cares, she has encouraged her entire family to rethink their eating and exercise habits.

 Today, she and her family are feeling better, eating healthier and spending more time together.